joysingla/Data-Analysis-Using-FFT/README.md

 ---

-## Features
+## 🎯 Features

-- **FFT (Fast Fourier Transform):** Computes the Discrete Fourier Transform (DFT) efficiently for frequency domain analysis.
-- **DFT (Discrete Fourier Transform):** Helps in understanding the frequency components in the time series data.
+- ✅ **Interactive Streamlit App** for seamless user experience — no coding required!
+- 📈 **Simple Time Series Plot** of acceleration vs timestamp.
+- ⚡ **FFT Plot** to analyze frequency components.
+- 🔄 **Compare Two Files** — visualize and compare time series and FFTs side-by-side.
-- **DTW (Dynamic Time Warping):** Measures similarity between two time series, even when they vary in speed.
+- 🌊 **DTW Comparison** to assess similarity between two signals.
-- **Generalized Code:** Modular and customizable for different datasets and use cases.
+- 🚩 **Automatic Peak Detection** in the data.
+- 📥 **Downloadable Output** — graphs, FFT results, and peak info can all be downloaded as CSV.
+- 🧩 **Modular Python Scripts** — for users who prefer using the code directly.

 ---